mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - If the requested `resource` is not valid for the client, user, or authorization server, then the authorization server SHOULD return an `invalid_target` OAuth error response code according to {{RFC8707}}
 - If the token is not bound to a specific resource or the concept does not apply, the `resource` parameter SHOULD be omitted.

+# Protected Resource Metadata Extensions

+This section defines an extension to OAuth 2.0 Protected Resource Metadata {{RFC9728}} that allows a protected resource to publish the audience values that it will validate on access tokens.

+## `audiences_supported` Metadata Parameter

+Protected resources that support this specification and publish OAuth 2.0 Protected Resource Metadata {{RFC9728}} MAY include an `audiences_supported` metadata parameter.

+The `audiences_supported` parameter:

+- MUST be an array of case-sensitive strings, each containing a StringOrURI value {{RFC7519}}.
+- Each value identifies an audience that the protected resource will accept in access tokens issued by an authorization server that it trusts (for example, as a value of the `aud` claim in a JWT access token).

+When a client obtains Protected Resource Metadata {{RFC9728}}:

+- If the metadata includes an `audiences_supported` parameter, the client:
+  - MAY use one or more of these audience values as `resource` indicators in authorization requests per {{RFC8707}}.
+  - If multiple audience values are needed, SHOULD send all required audiences to the authorization server as multiple `resource` request parameters, each containing one of the values from `audiences_supported`.
+- If the metadata does not include an `audiences_supported` parameter, the client SHOULD use the `resource` value from the metadata (if present) as the `resource` indicator in authorization requests.

+When both `audiences_supported` and `resource` are present in the Protected Resource Metadata for a given protected resource, the `audiences_supported` values and the `realm` value used in `WWW-Authenticate` challenges (see {{realm-audience}}) are expected to describe the same audience(s) that the protected resource will validate.

+# Use of `WWW-Authenticate` Realm for Audience {#realm-audience}

+Section 5 of {{RFC9728}} defines the use of the `WWW-Authenticate` header field to advertise the location of a protected resource's metadata.
+This specification defines an additional profile of the HTTP authentication framework {{RFC7235}} for the `Bearer` authentication scheme ({{RFC6750}}), in which the `realm` authentication parameter is used to convey an audience value for the protected resource.

+When a protected resource that supports this specification issues a `WWW-Authenticate` challenge with a `resource_metadata` parameter as defined in {{RFC9728}} and also publishes the `audiences_supported` metadata parameter defined in this document, it:

+- **MUST** include a `realm` authentication parameter on the `Bearer` challenge.
+- The value of `realm` **MUST** be a URL (a StringOrURI {{RFC7519}} that is an absolute URI).
+- The `realm` value **MUST** be equal to one of the values in the `audiences_supported` metadata parameter for that protected resource.

+Clients that support this specification and receive such a `WWW-Authenticate` challenge:

+- **MUST** parse the `realm` value as a URI.
+- **MUST** compare the host component (and port, if present) of the `realm` URI to the TLS server identity of the HTTP server that sent the response (for example, the host name used in the TLS Server Name Indication (SNI) extension and validated against the server certificate, and typically the host in the HTTP request).
+If the host (and port, if applicable) of the `realm` URI does not match the host (and port) of the server to which the client is connected, the client **MUST NOT** treat the `realm` value as an audience for that protected resource.
+- When the `realm` value passes the above validation, the client:
+  - MAY use the `realm` value as a `resource` indicator in authorization requests per {{RFC8707}}.
+  - MAY use the `realm` value, in combination with the `resource` parameter returned in the token response, to determine whether a cached access token is compatible with this protected resource, as described in {{token-caching}}.

+If the `realm` value is not a valid URI, or if it does not match the TLS server identity, a client that supports this specification:

+- **MUST NOT** use that `realm` value as an audience for token requests or for token caching decisions defined in this document.
+- MAY still process the challenge according to {{RFC9728}} and other applicable specifications, using the `resource` identifier from the Protected Resource Metadata as the `resource` indicator.

 # Client Processing

 Clients that support this extension: